Howchou, CC BY-SA 3.0, via Wikimedia Commons

 About Wuhan Tianhe International Airport

+Wuhan Tianhe International Airport (IATA: WUH, ICAO: ZHHH) is an international airport serving Wuhan, the capital of South Central China's Hubei province.
+It was opened on 15 April 1995, replacing the old Wuhan Wangjiadun Airport and Nanhu Airport as the major airport of Wuhan.
+The airport is located in Wuhan's suburban Huangpi District, around 26 km (16 mi) to the north of Wuhan city center.
 It is the busiest airport in central China as it is geographically located in the centre of China's airline route network.
 The airport served 20,772,000 passengers in 2016, making it the 14th busiest airport by passenger traffic in China.
-The airport is a hub for China Southern Airlines.
-The airport is a focus city for Air China, and China Eastern Airlines.
+The airport is a hub for China Eastern Airlines and China Southern Airlines while serving as a focus city for Air China.
 The name Tianhe (天河) can be literally translated as "Sky River"; Tianhe is also one of the names for the Milky Way in ancient Chinese.